bpmutter/ben.perlmutter.io/README.md

 # ben.perlmutter.io
+### NOTE TO READER
+This repo is **depreciated**.
+I have moved my personal website from this Jekyll build to a new one with Gatsby and Contenful hosted on Netlify.
+Visit the new project repo here: https://github.com/bpmutter/bpio-gatsby

+---
+---
-My personal website - *April 2020 — ongoing*
+My personal website - *April 2020 — Aug 2020*

 (ben.perlmutter.io)[https://ben.perlmutter.io/] is a Jekyll site deployed onto Github Pages.
 It features information about me, the projects I'm working on, and my blog.